jaroslaw-weber/keyfab/README.md

 ![Preview](p3.png)
 ![Preview](p4.png)

-it's similar consept as http://www.keyboard-layout-editor.com/ but more easy to use.
+it's similar concept as http://www.keyboard-layout-editor.com/ but more easy to use.

 # features